ysmood/nisp/readme.md

 ### Encode and escape data

-Sometimes you may want to separate nisp code and raw data, Here we provide `encode` function to simplify the pain of typing quotes and commas.
+Sometimes you may want to separate nisp code and raw data, Here we provide `encode` function to reduce the pain of typing quotes and commas.
 The grammar is a subset of lisp.

 ```js